Understanding your credit score and how to improve it

-The first step, quite obviously, is to always pay your bills and mortgage payments on time, in line with the agreement in place with your lender.
+The first step to boost your credit score, quite obviously, is to always pay your bills and mortgage payments on time, in line with the agreement in place with your lender.
+This also includes things like mobile phone contracts, car finance and credit card repayments.
 Having a reliable and consistent payment history is the backbone of any high credit score.
 The next step would be to keep down your credit balance on any account as this will better your credit utilisation ratio, so paying off your debt is a great way to improve.

 - Register on the electoral register.
 In other words: register to vote!

 - Start paying your bills on time.
 It may sound obvious, but it’s the best way to prove you’re trustworthy.
 Pay off those balances.

 - Apply for and use a credit builder card.
 These are credit cards for bad credit which have low limits and high interest but are a good way to prove you can make repayments regularly and build your credit score.